 The F-LB61 system from Thor Fiber is designed for use with satellite TV systems that have six LNB coax cables coming from the antennas.
-These are typically systems that support an additional antenna used for international content or free to air programming.
-The LB61 solution will work with most standard satellite TV antennas such as Directv® and Dish Network® systems.
-LB61 creates a fiber optic link between the satellite antenna and the single wire multiswitch portion of the TV system.
+These are typically systems that support an additional antenna used for international content or free-to-air programming.
+The LB61 solution will work with most standard satellite TV antennas, such as Directv (R) and Dish Network (R) systems.
+LB61 creates a fiber optic link between the satellite antenna and the single-wire multiswitch portion of the TV system.
 This can be used to overcome distance limitations between the antenna and the rest of the system, or to distribute the output from a single antenna to multiple TV distribution locations.
 The standard LB61 system can be used to deliver the output from a satellite antenna to up to 32 individual optical receivers.
 The output from each of these optical receivers is identical to the output from the original satellite antenna.
 There is no way that the equipment from the television provider can detect that it is not directly connected to its own satellite antenna.

 The most common application for the LB61 system is extending the maximum distance between a television system and its satellite dish antenna.
 Without the use of a Thor system, the satellite antenna must be installed within 100 meters of a multiswitch or receiver equipment.
-This is not a problem for most residential or household type consumer applications; but presents a significant obstacle in larger high rise buildings or corporate installations.
+This is not a problem for most residential or household-type consumer applications, but it presents a significant obstacle in larger high-rise buildings or corporate installations.
 The LB61 system increases the flexibility of satellite TV systems by overcoming the distance limitation between the antenna and the rest of the TV system.

 If your fiber is terminated with the SC, ST, FC /PC flat connector, you need to use an optical jumper from PC type to SC/APC for proper conversion.